 - be eligible for a U.S. J-1 visa (with two-year home-country residence requirement)

-- have at least two years of teaching experience at an institution of higher education by the time of application;
+- have at least five years of teaching experience at an institution of higher education by the time of application.

 - demonstrate proficiency in oral and written English (selected finalists will be required to take the TOEFL test)

 The program offers equal opportunities to all applicants and does not discriminate on the basis of race, color, sex, religion, national or ethnic origin, native language, handicap or disability.

 For your reference, the Faculty Development program is structured as a 5-month grant, beginning in the middle of August 2023.

 As part of their university research affiliations, grantees receive a certain number of privileges.
 Since each university affiliation will vary, each grantee may receive different benefits.
 For example, some privileges may include: